CT Lemon Law FAQ

 Are leased cars covered under Connecticut's Lemon Law?

 Yes.
-Leased cars are covered under the Connecticut Lemon Law.
+Leased cars are covered under this Lemon Law.

 Are motorcycles covered under Connecticut's Lemon Law?

 Yes.
-Motorcycles are covered under the Connecticut Lemon Law.
+Motorcycles are covered under this Lemon Law.

 Are commercial trucks covered under Connecticut's Lemon Law?

 Yes.
-Commercial trucks are covered under the Connecticut Lemon Law.
+Commercial trucks are covered under this Lemon Law.

 I have had my car for only a few days and already I am having problems with it.
 Can I just return it to the dealership?